 \section{Proof of the Lower Bound}

-We now prove Theorem \ref{thm_main_lb}, which states that it is not possible to improve the upper bound of $\alpha_k$ on the competitive ratio of randomized memoryless algorithms for the weighted $k$-server problem on uniform spaces.
-We need to exhibit costs $\beta$ such that no matter what probability distribution is chosen by an algorithm, an adversary is able to force a competitive ratio approaching $\alpha_k$.
+In this section, we show that it is not possible to improve the upper bound of $\alpha_k$ on the competitive ratio of randomized memoryless algorithms for the weighted $k$-server problem, on uniform spaces.
+We will exhibit costs $\beta$ such that, irrespective of the probability distribution chosen by an algorithm, an adversary can force a competitive ratio approaching $\alpha_k$.